 TBPP recognizes 1 person each year, invites them to speak and share their knowledge and experience with the larger product community.
 The nominations can be submitted by anyone.
-And, if you are the first to submit the winning nominee, you too will be rewarded (see 2012′s prize below).
 Over the course of the year, the various nominees are interviewed and the finalists narrowed down to 1: The Best Product Person of the year.

 Submit your nomination’s…